Who are Women of Welcome Bible study groups for?

 What is the difference between a closed group and an open group?

 Closed (Private) Group: A closed group is when you gather a group of your friends (could be at your house, your church, or even on zoom) to do the study together privately.
-If your group is closed, we’ll only list the name of your group on the website for others to be encouraged by it’s happening, but no one will be able to contact you or join your group.
+The names of closed groups are listed on the website so that women can see all the places others are studying, but no one can contact you or join your group.

 Open (Public) Group: An open group is the same thing except that your group is open to having other women from around the country join as well.
 If your group is open, we will list it on the website as well as your contact information for others to find/request to join.